univie-datamining-team3/assignment2/README.md

 # Introduction

-Analysis of mobility data gathered via smartphones and modeled with different clustering techniques.
+In this project we analyse mobility data gathered via smartphones and model it with different clustering techniques.
 This project was done during the Data Mining course of the University of Vienna.